fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

 ## Considerations

-* This HowTo has been validated with a t3.small EC2 instance as EKS Node in sa-east-1 region
+* This HowTo has been validated with a t3.small EC2 instance running on an EKS Cluster Version 1.21 sa-east-1 region.

 ## Prerequisites